erelsgl-at-ariel/research-5784/en/README.md

 # Programming Research Algorithms Course
 ## Ariel University, School of Computer Science

+## Course goals

-This course will show you how to connect the world of theoretic research in computer science, with the world of practical programming.
+The course aims to show you how to connect the world of theoretic research in computer science, with the world of practical programming.
 By the end of the course, you will know how to:

 * Read a research-level paper describing a new algorithm;
 * Understand the operation of the algorithm and its advantages over existing algorithms;
-* Program the algorithm in Python.
+* Program the algorithm in Python;
+* Publish the algorithm in an open-source library.

 These abilities will help you whether you decide to work in the industry or in academy: